rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

    More Info on TemplateGroupInstance : https://docs.cloud.stakater.com/content/sre/multi-tenant-operator/usecases/deploying-templates.html

-7. Multi Tenant Operator (MTO) deploys the Template resources to selector defined in TemplateGroupInstance.

-8. Admin creates a Template that contains a Service Account.
-This service account is used by Secret Store to access Vault.
-Notice the label `stakater.com/vault-access: "true"`.

-         apiVersion: tenantoperator.stakater.com/v1alpha1
-         kind: Template
-         metadata:
-           name: <TENANT_NAME>-vault-access
-         resources:
-            manifests:
-            -  kind: ServiceAccount
-               apiVersion: v1
-               metadata:
-                  name: tenant-vault-access
-                  labels:
-                    stakater.com/vault-access: "true"

-   More Info on Template: https://docs.cloud.stakater.com/content/sre/multi-tenant-operator/usecases/template.html

-9. Admin creates a TemplateGroupInstance which deploys Template (containing ServiceAccount) to namespaces based on selector.
-We specify tenant label `stakater.com/kind` in selector.
-This will deploy ServiceAccount in tenant namespaces.
-This ServiceAccount is required by SecretStore to access Vault.

-         apiVersion: tenantoperator.stakater.com/v1alpha1
-         kind: TemplateGroupInstance
-         metadata:
-         name: <TENANT_NAME>-vault-access
-         spec:
-            selector:
-               matchExpressions:
-               - key: stakater.com/kind
-                  operator: In
-                  values:
-                     - <TENANT_NAME>
-            sync: true
-            template: <TENANT_NAME>-vault-access

-   More Info on TemplateGroupInstance : https://docs.cloud.stakater.com/content/sre/multi-tenant-operator/usecases/deploying-templates.html

 10. Multi Tenant Operator (MTO) deploys the Template resources to selector defined in TemplateGroupInstance.

-11. Multi Tenant Operator (MTO) create a role in Vault with namespace name.
+11. Multi Tenant Operator (MTO) creates a role in Vault with namespace name.
 This role binds the read policy with service account on the cluster.
-This allows service account used by secretstore to access tenant kv path.
+This allows service account used by SecretStore to access Tenant key/value secret data.

+12. Multi Tenant Operator (MTO) binds Service Account (with `stakater.com/vault-access: 'true'` label) and Policy with Role.
+Later, External Secrets Operator uses this Service Account to instantiate request to Vault for secret data.

 `All of this is Automated Thanks to MTO !!` :partying_face: